swaraj-das/Collect-your-GamingTools/Contributing.md

 - Once you're satisfied, click the "Create pull request" button to submit your pull request.

 9. **Wait for Review:**
 Your pull request will now be available for review by the project maintainers.
-They may provide feedback or ask for changes before merging your pull request into the main branch of the Project-Guidance repository.
+They may provide feedback or ask for changes before merging your pull request into the main branch of the project repository.

 <br>